-The roof flange, custom-made to Brookhaven National Laboratory (BNL)'s specifications, hinges on one side to allow for lowering the stack.
+The roof flange, custom-made to Brookhaven National Laboratory's (BNL) specifications, hinges on one side to allow for lowering the stack using only two to three technicians without a crane.
 Polyurethane gaskets seal between the roof flange and the upper decking and also between the hinge plate and its base.